-Last week, I got a lot of text messages from my three sisters, as they arranged care for my mom after she came home from the hospital.
 My family likes to banter, and we know how to push each others’ buttons.
 Maybe that’s true in your family, too.
-In the middle of all these text messages, one of my sisters made a remark that really hurt me.
+A few years ago, one of my sisters made a joking remark that really hurt me.
 I didn’t respond to it at the time, but it bothered me.
 I stewed over it.
 A few days later, this same sister asked me for information that I was pretty sure I had given her.
 The tone of my reply must have been less than kind.
 She wrote back, “don’t get snippy with me, sister.”

 I realized that the hurt from the week before was still bothering me, and was clouding my interactions with my family.
 I told my sister this, and apologized for being snippy.
 You know what she did?
 She forgave me.
 We talked on the phone for a long time, and when the call ended, our relationship had been restored.